cuba-platform/multitenancy-addon/README.md

   * Artifact name: `sdbmt-global`
   * Version: *add-on version*

-5. You should extend `Group`, `User`, `UserSessionEntity` standard CUBA entities.
+Please note that `Group`, `User`, `UserSessionEntity` standard CUBA entities anready extended in component to have tenant id.
-There are already predefined classes, which can be used in project.
-These classes whould be included in `persistence.xml` and `metadata.xml` files.
-Already configured classes:
-   - `com.haulmont.addon.sdbmt.entity.TenantFilterEntity`
-   - `com.haulmont.addon.sdbmt.entity.TenantGroup`
-   - `com.haulmont.addon.sdbmt.entity.TenantRole`
-   - `com.haulmont.addon.sdbmt.entity.TenantUser`
-   - `com.haulmont.addon.sdbmt.entity.TenantUserRole`
-   - `com.haulmont.addon.sdbmt.entity.TenantUserSessionEntity`

 If you want to use your own classes please follow instruction: